itsjavi/itsjavi/README.md

 - 🔬 I have a curious mind and I like to keep learning.
 - 🌎 Can speak in Spanish, Catalan, English, Italian and some basic German.
 - 🐱 Hobbies include Cooking, Singing, Hiking, Paddle surf, Sci-Fi, Pokémon games and good Pizza
-- 📝 I occassionaly write about software engineering on my dev blog [blog.itsjavi.com](https://blog.itsjavi.com)
+- 📝 I write about software engineering, experiments and other projects on my website [itsjavi.com](https:/itsjavi.com)

 Some of my recent projects:
 - [SuperEffective.gg PokéDex Tracker](https://supereffective.gg/)